matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **What is the difference between DDL and DML?**

 - DDL is used to define database structures such as tables and indexes.
-While DML is used with data operations such as inserts and updates.
+- While DML used with data operations such as inserts and updates.

 **What does Hibernate's ddl-auto property control?**